 These guitars are often a student’s first experience with making music, and when instruments are easy to play and sound good it really jump-starts the learning process.

 Of course the opposite is also true.
 Guitars that are hard to play and sound terrible tend to sit in the corner and collect dust.
-So, what do we need to look for when choosing a starter guitar to ensure we skip the junk and land a quality instrument?

 Yamaha FG800 and FS800

 Whenever I write about budget acoustic guitars, Yamaha is always the brand at the top of my list.
-This is a company that makes a wide array of quality musical gear, from band instruments to guitars.
+This is a company that makes a wide array of quality musical gear, from band instruments to bass guitar and electric guitars.
 They also have many affordable acoustic guitars that tick all the boxes when it comes to sound and playability, and the Yamaha name is one you can count on.